1969–70 NFL playoffs: Western Conference: Minnesota Vikings 23, Los Angeles Rams 20

 In the second half, Viking coach Bud Grant adjusted his defense to stop the Ram tight ends, and his "Purple People Eaters" continued to punish the Ram running game.
 They also got increasing pressure on Gabriel.
-On offense, Grant neutralized the Ram pass rush by having QB Kapp run the ball, either on designed plays like quarterback draws or roll outs, or by instructing him to take off and run at the first sign of pressure.
+On offense, Grant neutralized the Ram pass rush by having Kapp run the ball, either on designed plays like quarterback draws or roll outs, or by instructing him to take off and run at the first sign of pressure.
 Kapp began frustrating the Rams with runs; this threat caused their pass rush to be less aggressive.

-After forcing the Rams to punt for the first time in the game on the opening possession of the second half, Kapp completed a 41-yard pass to Washington on the LA 12-yard line.
+After forcing the Rams to punt for the first time in the game on the opening possession of the second half, Kapp completed a 41-yard pass to Washington on the Rams 12-yard line.
 After a Rams penalty and a 5-yard run by Kapp, Osborn finished the drive with a 1-yard touchdown run that cut Minnesota's deficit to 17–14.
 However, Minnesota's comeback attempt suffered major setbacks over the next few drives against a punishing effort from the Rams defense.
-The next time the Vikings got the ball, they drove deep into Rams territory, only to have Kapp throw an interception to safety Ed Meador on the LA 4-yard line.
+The next time the Vikings got the ball, they drove deep into Rams territory, only to have Kapp throw an interception to safety Ed Meador on the Rams 4-yard line.
 Meador fumbled the ball during the return, but linebacker Jim Purnell recovered it.
-After an LA punt, Kapp was intercepted again, this time by Petitbon, who returned the ball 4 yards to the Vikings' 36.
-Once again, the Viking defense bent but didn't break, stopping the Rams inside the 10 yard line and making them settle for a 27-yard Gossett field goal.
-So instead of being down 24–14, it was only 20–14 going into the fourth quarter.
+After a Rams punt, Kapp was intercepted again, this time by Petitbon, who returned the ball four yards to the Vikings' 36.
+Once again, the Viking stopped the Rams inside the 10-yard line that made them settle for a 27-yard Gossett field goal, which gave the Rams a precarious six-point lead.

-Kapp subsequently marched the Vikings 65 yards downfield, completing three passes for 40 yards and going the final 2 yards himself as Minnesota took its first lead of the game, 21–20, with 8:24 on the clock.
-Then the Viking defense took over.
-After their special teams unit tackled returner Ron Smith on the 12-yard line during the ensuing kickoff, Carl Eller sacked Gabriel in the end zone for a safety, giving the Vikings a 23–20 lead and the ball.
-But the Rams defense held, and 1969 NFL MVP Gabriel began to march the Rams down field in the last two minutes.
-As they crossed midfield, it appeared the Rams might get the tying field goal or winning touchdown, but a Gabriel pass was tipped and intercepted at the Viking 40-yard line by Alan Page with 30 seconds left, allowing his team to run out the clock and win.
+Kapp subsequently marched the Vikings 65 yards downfield, completing three passes for 40 yards and going the final two yards himself as Minnesota took its first lead of the game with the subsequent extra point to make the score 21–20, with 8:24 on the clock.
+After their special teams unit tackled returner Ron Smith on the 12-yard line during the ensuing kickoff, Carl Eller sacked Gabriel in the end zone for a safety, giving the Vikings a 23–20 lead.
+The Vikings received the ball but could not run out the clock, with the Ram defense forcing a punt and giving Los Angeles one chance to score.
+Gabriel marched down the field in the final minutes, even crossing midfield, but a Gabriel pass was tipped and intercepted at the Viking 40-yard line by Alan Page with thirty seconds remaining to seal the game.